Tantalum73/Audiograph/README.md

 <a href="Media/Screenshot.png"><img height=600 src="Media/Screenshot.png" alt="Screenshot" /></a>

 **This Readme is far from being complete!** I just added the most basic information about using it with a dependency manager.
+Currently, CocoaPods is not supported, as this is a private repo.
 Examples are working but not well documented here, yet.
 I'll work on that as soon as I got some feedback about using it :)

 ## Background